coldenate/homework-py/README.md

 # homework-py

+## NOTICE

+Only one singular school's renweb has been confirmed as being supported in initial requests.
+(This repo is very experiementaldjnkdjnsd)

 Hallo!!
 Homework-py is an abstraction over many SIS[^1] simple ways of feeding assignment data into a student's many electronic planners.

 ## Why is this existing when this has been solved before?